 He is particularly interested in the world order in the post-Cold War period, and the resistance movements of the twenty-first century against corporate globalisation and neo-liberalism.
 His ongoing research engages with Marxist musicology.

 Mark Abel’s primary field of research is the philosophy, aesthetics and politics of music.
 Mark teaches politics, history, philosophy and aesthetics on the Humanities programme.
-His specialism is global politics, imperialism and popular resistance; in particular, the revolutionary and resistance movements of the 20th & 21st centuries, and the debates concerning the character and direction of the world order in the post-Cold War period.
+His specialism is global politics, imperialism and anti-imperialism; in particular, the revolutionary and resistance movements of the 20th & 21st centuries, and the debates concerning the character and direction of the world order in the post-Cold War period.

 His 2014 book on musical time theorises the socio-historical and aesthetic significance of that aspect of musical rhythm known as ‘groove’.
 This is, in part, a historical exploration of the ways in which the time-consciousness associated with the temporal organisation of societies manifests itself in the musical expression of those societies.
 Concretely, it is an investigation into the social and political meaning of musical rhythm, focusing on the ‘groove-musics’ of the twentieth century.
 It has been received as a significant contribution to an understanding of how modern popular music can be situated within a history of music-making as a whole.
 Mark's ongoing research is concerned with undertaking an engagement with Marxist musicology and, more generally, with exploring ways in which a materialist methodology may be applied to cultural and artistic trends.
 An essay by Mark Abel can be found in William Kentridge - Fragile Identities, one of the books available from the Faculty of Arts online shop.